Deviated-Systems/SpamSpy-Tracker/README.md

 Tracker for issues specific to SpamSpy and its API.
 If you have a general issue or non-integration-specific feature request please go to https://discord.gg/nDw5HbKt
 ## Conduct
-There are basic rules of conduct that should be followed at all times by everyone participating in the discussions.
+There are a couple basic rules of conduct that should be followed at all times by everyone participating in the discussions.
 While this is generally a relaxed environment, please remember the following:

 - Do not insult, harass, or demean anyone.
 - Do not intentionally multi-post an issue.